Frequently Asked Questions

 General Service Questions

-How much does Mosaic PHC charge for its services?
+How much does Mosaic Health charge for its services?

 All of our services, including pregnancy testing and STI/STD screenings, are free of charge.
-Free ultrasounds, parenting classes and more will become available after your initial appointment with Mosaic PHC staff.
+Free ultrasounds, parenting classes and more will become available after your initial appointment with Mosaic Health staff.

 How Long Will The Appointment Take?